 Simultaneous Array Detection

-The standard kSA MOS UltraScan system provides a 300 mm x,y scanning range with better than 1 um scanning resolution.
+The standard kSA MOS UltraScan system provides a 300 mm x,y scanning range for wafers or other reflective samples with better than 1 um scanning resolution.
 Optionally, larger scanning stages (larger glass panel mapping platforms) are available.
-Scans are fully programmable and extremely repeatable for selected area, line scan, or full area map.
-The system also provides quantitative film stress analysis with full area spatial map by first scanning the bare substrate and then re-scanning the sample post-process.
-Unmatched curvature, stress, and bow analysis capabilities are at your fingertips for obtaining large sample uniformity profiles and/or localized isolation of sub-millimeter areas of interest with very high spatial resolution
+Scans are fully programmable and extremely repeatable for selected area, line scan, or full area map of wafers.
+The system also provides quantitative film stress analysis with full area spatial map by first scanning the bare wafer and then re-scanning the wafer post-process.
+Unmatched curvature, stress, and bow analysis capabilities are at your fingertips for obtaining large wafer or other sample uniformity profiles and/or localized isolation of sub-millimeter areas of interest with very high spatial resolution.

 kSA MOS UltraScan is equipped with both flat and curved reference mirrors for quick and easy curvature calibration.
-The curvature of your sample is measured directly from the laser spot spacing, resulting in high accuracy single point and scanning curvature measurements.
+The curvature of your wafer (or other reflective surface) is measured directly from the laser spot spacing, resulting in high accuracy single point and scanning curvature measurements.
 Using sophisticated image processing and data analysis algorithms, the kSA MOS UltraScan can easily detect sub-micron changes in spot position due to changes in sample curvature.
-This makes it the highest curvature and stress resolution metrology tool available.
+This makes it the highest wafer curvature and stress resolution metrology tool available.

-Absolute reflectance of the sample at the laser wavelength is determined by measuring the integrated intensity of the laser spots on the CCD detector, and is automatically calibrated before each scan by using the integrated flat mirror.
+Absolute reflectance of the wafer (or other sample) at the laser wavelength is determined by measuring the integrated intensity of the laser spots on the camera , and is automatically calibrated before each scan by using the integrated flat mirror.
 This provides useful information about the quality and uniformity of the sample surface, as well as interference effects for film stacks.

-When a laser is reflected off a bowed sample, the reflected angle will differ at different points on the sample.
-The automated laser tracking in the kSA MOS UltraScan optics not only keeps the laser array centered on the detector but also measures the changes in the angle of reflection of the laser array in order to determine the local sample bow height and surface tilt angle.
+When a laser is reflected off a bowed sample, the reflected angle will differ at different points on the wafer (or other sample).
+The automated laser tracking in the kSA MOS UltraScan optics not only keeps the laser array centered on the detector but also measures the changes in the angle of reflection of the laser array in order to determine the local wafer bow height and surface tilt angle.

 Spectral Reflectance and Film Thickness (optional add-on)